 I formed a small music group with my friends and named it “Insizwa Ezimnyama” meaning Black guys.
 I was seen by a group that was singing in a hotel.
 The group was called `Victoria Falls Ubuntu Bomuntu.
 I joined them and sang with them for 5 years.
 I was employed at Kingdom hotel as a room attendant and was fired because they said I was too talkative.
-I then worked at Victoria Falls hotel as a waiter for a year ( May 2007- june 2008) but I was sacked because they said i was talkative.
-In 2009, I was employed by the Ministry of Education Art sport and culture as a teacher at my former school, Mosi oa Tunya High School.
+I then worked at Victoria Falls hotel as a waiter for a year ( May 2007- June 2008) but I was sacked because they said I was talkative.
+In 2009, I was employed by the Ministry of Education Art and sport and culture as a teacher at my former school, Mosi oa Tunya High School.
 I was reunited with my former teachers who knew me as an artist.
-That is when my poetry career started because I became the Director of Ceremonies.
-The school had a speech and price giving day and the guest of honor was Vice Chancellor of the University of Science and Technology, Dr. P Makhurane, who was a traditional man.
+My poetry career began when I was offered the opportunity to compose a piece for the Director of Ceremonies.
+The School had a speech and price giving day and the guest of honor was a vice chancellor of the university of Science and technology, Dr. P Makhurane, who was a traditional man.
 I was given a task to compose a praise poem for him and gave the poem to a student who failed.
 The head asked me to recite the poem personally.
-Everyone was impressed and the district education officer was there and he invited me to do the same for a Provincial Merit Awards.
-At the provincial merit awards, the guest of honor was the Zimbabwe`s vice president John Landa Nkomo.
+Everyone was impressed and the district education officer was there and he invited me to do the same for a provincial merit awards.
+At he provincial merit awards, the guest of honor was the Zimbabwe`s vice president John Landa Nkomo.
 Two weeks later he had a big function for the official opening of his own school, Landa J Nkomo High School, and the guest of honor was Zimbabwe ‘s head of state, the president.
 The vice president invited me and I was the director of ceremony and recited a praise poem for him.
 That was my first day to meet other Zimbabwe musicians who were entertaining.
-I met Jeys Marabin ,a jazz musician, and he invited me to his home in Bulawayo.
+I met jazz musician Jeys Marabin and he invited me to his home in Bulawayo.
 He inspired and encouraged me to record my album.
 I did as he said and the album “Uhambo Lwami “ won the outstanding poet award.